collocations.org

 People use different criteria for judging success at school.

-don''t judge a book by its cover
+don't judge a book by its cover (= don't judge sth by how it looks)

-judge by appearances, judging by/from sth
+judging by sth, judging from sth

 He seems to have been a popular person, judging by the number of people at his funeral.